 Cat.
 No. 206SS178, Stainless steel ball, 1 7/8 inch dia.

 The CryogenicTissueGrinder is a high speed blade mill that grinds 0.5-10 grams of plant, animal and human tissue with high water content to a fine powder in the presence of dry ice.
 The tissue becomes brittle at solid CO2 temperatures.
-A sample hit with a hammer (or in the case of the CTG111, a spinning blade) fragments into tiny pieces in a matter of seconds.
+A sample hit with a hammer (or in the case of the CTG111, a spinning blade) fragments tissue in seconds.

 Cat.
 No. CTG111, 120 volts